PBS cuts 15% of jobs in wake of federal funding cut

 She said that all facets of PBS would be affected, but that other steps had been taken first, such as cutting travel and merit pay evaluations.

-PBS and PBS stations on average received 15 percent of their annual finances from the Corporation from Public Broadcasting.
+PBS and PBS stations on average received 15% of their annual finances from the Corporation for Public Broadcasting.
 (PBS does not own any stations.)
 The not-for-profit corporation funneled federal funds to public television and radio stations as well as PBS and, to a lesser extent, NPR.

 Some public media stations, including KQED in San Francisco and GBH in Boston, have embarked on their own rounds of layoffs in recent months.